Prime vertex-minors of a prime graph: Triangles in 3-connected isotropic systems

-For a $3$-connected isotropic system $S$, Lemma~\ref{lem:intess} states that if $v_0v_1\dots v_{k+1}$ is a tight path of length $k\geq 2$ in $H(S)$, then $v_1,v_2,\dots,v_k$ are essential in $S$.
+For a $3$-connected isotropic system $S$ with at least five vertices, Lemma~\ref{lem:intess} states that if $v_0v_1\dots v_{k+1}$ is a tight path of length $k\geq 2$ in $H(S)$, then $v_1,v_2,\dots,v_k$ are essential in $S$.
 The following proposition provides a feature of ends of a maximal tight path when $S$ is not cyclic.
-Recall that a tight path has exactly $2$ ends if its length is at least $2$.
+Recall that a tight path has exactly two ends if its length is at least $2$.